 – To widen the research on globally important seabird populations within the Central Mediterranean

 The LIFE+ Malta Seabird Project is led by BirdLife Malta in collaboration with the Ministry for Sustainable Development, the Environment and Climate Change, the RSPB (BirdLife in the UK) and SPEA (BirdLife in Portugal).
-The Project started in September 2011 and will run untill June 2016.
+The project started in September 2011 and ran until June 2016.

 LIFE+ Malta Seabird Project LIFE10 NAT/MT/090 creation for action D3, Life + page.